Family Friendly Farms Tour

 Side Trip: Creswell Bakery

-Showcase the farm to fork concept by taking the kids to Creswell Bakery after a day of farm visits.
+Showcase the farm to fork concept by taking the kids to Creswell Bakery during a day of farm visits.
 This family-owned and farm-sourced bakery is a beloved destination for sticky cinnamon buns, pretzels, muffins, bread and delicious sandwiches.
 Pick up the perfect meal to pair with the fresh fruits and veggies that have been gathered along the way.

-Turn your Willamette Valley explorations into a farm "staycation" by staying one or more nights in the country.
+Turn your Willamette Valley explorations into a farm "getaway" by staying one or more nights in the country.
 Book a room at Territorial Farm Stay in Junction City for an immersive experience and wake up on the farm!
 Camp out in their RV guest accommodations or park your own RV.
 Then rally the kids to help with grooming the horses, weeding and watering the garden or harvesting produce.
 Imagine morning walks in the sunlight pasture, petting the horses; and cool, comfortable evenings relaxing on the patio after helping feed the animals their evening meal.

 Another farm stay option is All Inclusive Lavish Bed & Breakfast at Sweet Springs Family Farm near Cottage Grove.
 Choose an onsite "glamping" option like a refurbished and outfitted Volkswagen camper bus or a cozy semi-truck cab sleeper.
 You can also book tent and RV sites on the farm.
 Learn how to milk a goat, gather herbs from the garden and make soap from the goat's milk.
 Help feed the animals, go horseback riding and cook dinner over a campfire.